dgrtwo/RData/code/code_lesson2.md

 ## 6 1960 N.Amer 76036
 {% endhighlight %}

+Notice that there are now only three columns: Var1, Var2, and value.
+So Var1 is year, in Var2 we see each of the continents, and value is the number of phones.
+What happened was that every cell- every observation- every number of phones per year per continent- in the original data got its own row in this melted data.
+We can see that in the year 1951, in North America, there were 45 million, 939 thousand phones.
+You can see the same value in our original unmelted data.
+So none of the data changed, it just got "reshaped".

+To make the data a little more intuitive, you can change the column names.
+You might recall that we can do this as follows:

 {% highlight r %}
 colnames(WorldPhones.m) = c("Year", "Continent", "Phones")
+{% endhighlight %}

+So now if we view `WorldPhones.m`, we can see our new column names.

+{% highlight r %}
 head(WorldPhones.m)
 {% endhighlight %}